openmas-ai/openmas/docs/architecture.md

 ## Configuration

-SimpleMas uses a configuration system for both agents and communicators, making it easy to set up and customize behavior.
+OpenMAS uses a configuration system for both agents and communicators, making it easy to set up and customize behavior.